 AUDITS & ASSESSMENTS

-In addition, in an area of our supply chain where we identified a group of migrant workers paying fees during a complex recruitment journey, we have been working with a local NGO, Issara Institute, and two suppliers who operate four facilities to build worker voice and remediate any fees paid by existing workers, whilst developing an ethical recruitment route for workers in the future.
+In early 2020, in an area of our supply chain where we identified a group of migrant workers paying fees during a complex recruitment journey, we started working with a local NGO, Issara Institute, and two suppliers who operate four facilities to build worker voice and remediate any fees paid by existing workers as well as workers that had since left their employment.

 We continue to review our own business operations and procurement procedures to ensure that risks of modern slavery are considered.